RSPECT: Robust and Scalable Planner for Energy-Aware Coordination of UAV-UGV Teams in Aerial Monitoring: Proposed Solution

-In Step 2.3, we select the best collect point for each tour by solving a Generalized Traveling Salesman Problem (GTSP).
-The objective is to minimize team $\mu$'s plan execution time, \(\tau(X^{\mu})\).
+In Step~2.2, we select the best collect point for each tour by solving a Generalized Traveling Salesman Problem (GTSP).
+The objective is to minimize team $\mu$'s plan execution time, $\tau(X^{\mu})$.
 GTSP extends TSP by enforcing the agent to visit exactly one node from each cluster.
-Here, the clusters are the feasible collect points \(C^{\mu}_1, \hdots, C^{\mu}_{n_{\mu}}\) obtained in Step 2.2.
-All other nodes (the release points, \(p^{\mu}_o\) and \(p^{\mu}_f\)) are treated as clusters with a single node and therefore always chosen.
-We create the graph as follows (lines 35-45): \begin{itemize} \item Add nodes for \(p^{\mu}_o\), \(p^{\mu}_f\), all release points and all feasible collect points for each tour. \item Connect \(p^{\mu}_o\) to the first release point \(X^{\mu}_{1,1}\) with an edge weighted by the UGV travel time between them. \item Connect the release point of each tour to each of its feasible collect points, with the edge weight being the maximum of the UAV's tour time and UGV travel time from the release to the collect point. \item Connect each feasible collect point to the release point of the next tour (or \(p^{\mu}_f\) in the case of the last tour), with an edge weight equal to the maximum of the UGV's travel time and the UAV's recharge time after previous tour. \end{itemize} With this structure, the resulting GTSP solution has the form \((p^{\mu}_o,X^{\mu}_{1,1},c^{\mu}_1, \hdots, X^{\mu}_{n,1}, c^{\mu}_{n_{\mu}}, p^{\mu}_f)\), where \(c^{\mu}_i\) is the selected collect point for \(i^{\text{th}}\) tour from \(C^{\mu}_i\).
-In line 46, we solve the GTSP using the GLNS heuristic \cite{smith2016GLNS} with a bounded runtime of \(\sigma {n_{\mu}}^3\) where \(\sigma\) is a user-defined constant, and $n_{\mu} = \lvert \mathcal{P}^{\mu}_{\text{UAV}} \rvert$.
-Note that we have fixed the start and end node.
-This procedure returns the optimized collect points \((c^{\mu}_1, \dots, c^{\mu}_{n_{\mu}})\).
-Finally, we complete \(X^{\mu}\) by setting \(X^{\mu}_{i,n_{\mu}+2}\) to \(c^{\mu}_i\) for all \(1 \leq i \leq n_{\mu}\) (line 48).
-After $X^{\mu}$ is completed, it is added to the overall mission plan $X$ (line 49).
+Here, the clusters are the feasible collect points $C^{\mu}_1, \hdots, C^{\mu}_{n_{\mu}}$ obtained in Step~2.1.
+All other nodes (the release points, $p^{\mu}_o$ and $p^{\mu}_f$) are treated as clusters with a single node and therefore always chosen.
+The graph is created as follows (lines~41-49): \begin{itemize} \item Add nodes for $p^{\mu}_o$, $p^{\mu}_f$, all release points, and all feasible collect points for each tour. \item Connect $p^{\mu}_o$ to the first release point $X^{\mu}_{1,1}$ with an edge weighted by the UGV travel time between them. \item Connect the release point of each tour to each of its feasible collect points, with the edge weight being the maximum of the UAV's tour time and UGV travel time from the release to the collect point. \item Connect each feasible collect point to the release point of the next tour (or $p^{\mu}_f$ in the case of the last tour), with an edge weight equal to the maximum of the UGV's travel time and the UAV's recharge time after the previous tour. \end{itemize} With this structure, the resulting GTSP solution has the form $(p^{\mu}_o, X^{\mu}_{1,1}, c^{\mu}_1, \hdots, X^{\mu}_{n,1}, c^{\mu}_{n_{\mu}}, p^{\mu}_f)$, where $c^{\mu}_i$ is the selected collect point for the $i^{\text{th}}$ tour from $C^{\mu}_i$.
+In line~50, GTSP is solved using the GLNS heuristic \cite{smith2016GLNS} with a bounded runtime of $\sigma n_{\mu}^3$, where $\sigma$ is a user-defined constant and $n_{\mu} = |\mathcal{P}^{\mu}_{\text{UAV}}|$.
+Note that the start and end nodes are fixed.
+This procedure returns the optimized collect points $(c^{\mu}_1, \dots, c^{\mu}_{n_{\mu}})$.
+Finally, $X^{\mu}$ is completed by setting $X^{\mu}_{i,n_{\mu}+2}$ to $c^{\mu}_i$ for all $1 \leq i \leq n_{\mu}$ (line~52).
+After $X^{\mu}$ is completed, it is added to the overall mission plan $X$ (line~53).